• 20140628 Riogrande Aerials 1633

 Population

-The state’s increasing population, particularly within or in surrounding urban centers, continues to have a significant influence on the continued loss of working lands, changing ownership sizes, and land values.
+The state’s increasing population, particularly within or surrounding urban centers, continues to have a significant influence on the continued increase of land values, change in ownership sizes, and loss of working lands.

 Like more traditional home real estate values, rural land values vary by location, land use, property size, and other characteristics.
-Changes in land value were closely tied to distance from major metropolitan growth areas.
-The average land value, for example, within the top 25 fastest growing counties was $5,266 per acre in 2012, compared to the state-wide average of $1,573 per acre.
+Changes in land value are closely tied to distance from major metropolitan growth areas.
+Statewide, the average appraised market value rose 55% since 2017, from $1,951/acre to $3,021/acre, and 505% from $499/acre in 1997.

 Farming and Ranching Operations